jangcs/crms/README.md

-# Under Re-packaging - Do Not Use This Package While Re-packaging
+## Under Re-packaging - Do Not Use This Package Until Completion

 **CRMS CLI Installation**
 ===